PHYSICS 1420 & 1430 – Fall 2018Please see important information about books below.

 - Tutorials in Introductory Physics by McDermott and Shaffer.

 Tutorials in Introductory Physics consists of two paperback books that usually come together in a bundle.
 The first is the workbook that you will write in during class, and it is especially important that you have a blank, unused copy.
 The second book contains homework problems, some of which will be used during the semester.
 It is not required that you have your own copy of the second book since the homework will be done on worksheets that are provided in class.
+However, you might find the second book helpful because it contains questions and problems that are similar to theory lab problems on exams.

 Syllabus: A link to the syllabus is in the box to the upper right.